GORE BIKE WEAR Road Sportive (Saturday) followed by the Merida Bikes MTB Marathon (Sunday)

-The entry fee for the approx. 50,100 and 130mile long GORE BIKE WEAR Road sportive is £25 per rider.
+The entry fee for the approx. 50 and 100mile long GORE BIKE WEAR Road sportive is £25 per rider.

-Discount: If you enter the road sportive on Saturday and the mountain bike event on Sunday (at the same weekend) then we will give you a £10 discount on your over all entry fee.
+Discount: If you enter both event at the same weekend we will give you a £10 discount on your over all entry fee.

 Free post event food